NIT-Administrative-Systems/SysDev-laravel-soa/docs/websso.md

 - Create SSO & Duo controllers in `App\Http\Controllers\Auth`
 - Adds named routes to your `web/routes.php`
-- Ejects a `resources/views/auth/mfa.blade.php` template for rendering the Duo MFA widget

 The approach taken is flexible.
 It is suited for both applications that only use WebSSO *and* applications with multiple login methods.